sulir/jamabuild/README.md

 Each inclusion and exclusion criterion in the configuration file consists of the criterion name and an optional parameter, separated by space.
 The currently supported pre-build filtering criteria are:
 - `AndroidSource`: searches for the import of Android API in Java source files.
 - `BashScript script_text`: executes the given Bash script.
 The criterion is met if its exit value is zero.
-- `SourceFile pattern text`: the criterion is met if at leas one file matching the given glob pattern is present in the source tree of the project.
-If specified, the given text must be also contained in at leas one matched file.
+- `SourceFile pattern text`: the criterion is met if at least one file matching the given glob pattern is present in the source tree of the project.
+If specified, the given text must be also contained in at least one matched file.

 Here is a list of post-build criteria:
 - `BashScript script_text`: exactly the same as the pre-build criterion but executed after the build.